 Storymaking Grades K-1

 Who knew learning about story structure could be so much fun?
-The Magic Threes, Story Song, and Deb’s Story Recipe inspire kids to think as writers and use traits of good readers.
+The Magic Threes, Story Song, and making up stories with kids inspires them to think as writers and use traits of good readers.

 You’re a Writer!
 Grades 2-3